farookisonfire/practice/README.md

 Description: A dashboard for company leaders to monitor admission progress and view graphical breakdown of incoming cohorts.

-Features:
+Features: <br />
-1. User can view total number enrolled by month
+1. User can view total number enrolled by month <br />
-2. User can view program selection distribution
+2. User can view program selection distribution <br />
-3. User can view enrollment by university / age / gender
+3. User can view enrollment by university / age / gender <br />
-4. User can view total number of applicants
+4. User can view total number of applicants <br />
-5. User can view % confirmed from % accepted
+5. User can view % confirmed from % accepted <br />
-6. User can view % recruited by method (email / website / ad / flyer/ etc)
+6. User can view % recruited by method (email / website / ad / flyer/ etc) <br />
-7. User can view % recruited by sales team
+7. User can view % recruited by sales team <br />
-8. User can enroll a new member(*2*)
+8. User can enroll a new member(*2*) <br />
-9. User can toggle 3 main views (Enrolled, Accepted, Applied)
+9. User can toggle 3 main views (Enrolled, Accepted, Applied) <br />
-10. User can compare recruitment by year
+10. User can compare recruitment by year <br />

+Remember: <br />
-** Continuous Integration with Travis
+ - Continuous Integration with Travis <br />
-** Deploy w/ Heroku
+ - Deploy w/ Heroku <br />

-Research:
+Research: <br />
-1. High Charts
+1. High Charts <br />
-*2* Typeform or google sheet integration with mongodb
+*2* Typeform or google sheet integration with mongodb <br />
-  - Application submission results in automatic database update.
+  - Application submission results in automatic database update. <br />

-Issue 1:
-Set up dev environment:
-  install developer dependencies (webpack, webpack-dev-server, babel, babel-loader) install dependencies (react, react-dom, redux, react-redux, express, mongodb) create directory structure and files
-  Add and setup webpack.config.js
-  Add necessary scripts to package.json